If you can’t repay a loan or something you bought on finance because of coronavirus

 They might try to give you a worse deal.
 For example, they might say the car you bought on finance has gone down in value and you need to pay more to make up for it.

-Before you let them change the agreement, contact your nearest Citizens Advice for help.
+Before you let them change the agreement, talk to an adviser for help.